 A laminectomy of the spine is performed through the affected area of the back while the patient is under general anesthesia.
 Once the skin at the treatment site has been cleaned with an antiseptic, Dr. Lipani makes an incision and carefully retracts the muscles and ligaments to obtain access to the spine.
 An imaging device such as an X-ray is typically used during the surgery to view the structures of the vertebrae and pinpoint the problem area.

 Depending on the extent of the damage, the lamina may be removed in portions or in its entirety on both sides of the spine.
-Dr. Lipani will then assess the region, removing any calcified cartilage as well as the spinous process, which are sharp protrusions at the back of each vertebrae, if necessary.
+Dr. Lipani will then assess the region, removing any calcified cartilage as well as the spinous process, which are sharp protrusions at the back of each vertebra, if necessary.
 By removing the lamina, bone spurs and other debris, the compression of the spinal cord and spinal nerves is alleviated and symptoms will improve.
 Once this is completed, the muscles and other tissue of the back are repositioned and the incision is sutured closed.
 The laminectomy procedure typically lasts between one and three hours.